 Did you know that G-d’s name is found hidden in the pages of Esther’s story?
 Yes it is there and the awesome amazing part we see G-d’s hand in the story.
-But here is something you may not know about Esther’s story.
+See picture below for name of G-d in the book of Esther.
+Here is something you may not know about Esther’s story.
 She understood the power and frequency of Aroma

 We chose our soul mates by smell not by sight or even logic such as wisdom we can chose the right mate just by smell alone.
 Ever wonder why guys and girls put on perfume and cologne to date.?
 What smell are they covering up?
 Remember Esther (Hadassah) taking the Myrrh baths to meet the King?
 Did it hide her beautiful fragrant identity of the fact she was Jewish?
 Was she hiding the smell of the ancient perfume of the Ketoret that burned in the Holy Temple of Jerusalem?